philadams-zz/philadams.net/src/quotes.md

 > Rodriguez_

 -
+> Do one thing every day that scares you. _Eleanor Roosevelt_

+-
+> Above all, try something. _Franklin D. Roosevelt_

+-
 > In this world without quiet corners, there can be no easy escapes from
 > history, from hullabaloo, from terrible, unquiet fuss. _Salman Rusdie_